 There is so much uncertainty in this life.
 One may think she’s marrying a man who loves God and others only to find out she’s marrying a sociopath.
 Her marriage may be the beginning of a nightmare from which it will take a long time to awake.

-But one thing about Bible interpretation that’s really important to remember is not getting sucked into the mistake of thinking pronouns by default have to refer to you.
+But here’s one thing about Bible interpretation that’s really important to remember: you don’t have to get sucked into the mistake of thinking that by default all the pronouns have to refer to you.